Miso soup is medicine for eternal youth and longevity

 シジミ shijimi, Small clams

-shijimi clam miso shiru soup So Restaurant japaneseshijimi miso shiru
+shijimi clam miso shiru soup So Restaurant japanese

 My good friend from Bath, who has lived in Japan for years with his Japanese wife and two boys and speaks perfect Japanese, tells me his favourite is ‘the small seashells, shijimi’.
 Which is another brilliant choice!
 I’d forgotten about these tiny clams of explosive flavour.
 They make a wonderful dashi broth that you don’t even need any bonito or kombu seaweed, they provide all the umami needed.